The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Methods

 The contact constraint for one tool-finger contact is then

 where $p \in \mathbb{R}^3$ and $z \in \mathbb{R}^3$ are the origin's Cartesian position and the $z$-axis unit vector of the corresponding frame, respectively.
 Physically, (\ref{eq:contact_constraint}) means that a point on the tool and a point on the finger coincide and their surface normals are anti-aligned.
-This ensures no separation or interpenetration between the two contacting bodies.
+This ensures a point contact without separation or interpenetration between the two contacting bodies.

 (\ref{eq:contact_constraint}) yields six scalar nonlinear equations.
 Applying $(\ref{eq:contact_constraint})$ to a tool-hand system with $n$ tool-finger contacts yields an under-determined system of $6n$ equations and $\left( 8n + 6 \right)$ variables